sentrysoftware/sentrysoftware.github.io/src/site/markdown/contributing.md

 ## Submitting changes

 * Push your changes to a topic branch in your fork of the repository.
-* Submit a _Pull Request_ (PR) to the corresponding repository in the `sentrysoftware` organization.
+* Submit a _Pull Request_ (PR) to the corresponding repository in the `metricshub` organization.
   * Verify _Files Changed_ shows only your intended changes and does not include additional files or changes like white spaces, etc.
   * Make sure all automatic checks are successful.
   * Verify comments produced automatically by code quality automatic checks.
 * When implementing additional changes after reviewers suggestions, simply commit and push such changes. **Never squash or rebase commits that you have already pushed!**
 * Once your PR is merged (if approved), [sync your forked repository](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork), pull these changes to your locally cloned repository and delete your branch.

-**By submitting a PR to one of Sentry Software's repositories, you accept the terms of the [Sentry Software Contributor License Agreement (CLA)](cla.md).**
+**By submitting a PR to one of MetricsHub's repositories, you accept the terms of the [MetricsHub Contributor License Agreement (CLA)](cla.md).**

 ## Builds

-To facilitate external contributions, automatic builds don't happen on Sentry Software's internal Jenkins server, but directly in GitHub with [GitHub Actions](https://docs.github.com/en/actions/quickstart).
+To facilitate external contributions, automatic builds don't happen on MetricsHub's internal Jenkins server, but directly in GitHub with [GitHub Actions](https://docs.github.com/en/actions/quickstart).

-Whenever possible, Sentry Software open-source projects must use shared workflows from the [sentrysoftware/workflows](https://github.com/sentrysoftware/workflows) repository to build, deploy artifacts, and release new versions.
+Whenever possible, MetricsHub open-source projects must use shared workflows from the [sentrysoftware/workflows](https://github.com/sentrysoftware/workflows) repository to build, deploy artifacts, and release new versions.

 ## Java libraries

-Sentry Software's open-source Java library projects are published on Maven Central.
+MetricsHub's open-source Java library projects are published on Maven Central.
 We will enforce several requirements to ensure the quality of our libraries:

 * The project must publish its _Maven Site_ (`mvn site`) with full reports as GitHub Pages:
   * [Checkstyle](https://checkstyle.org/)